-- 1) Up to a 34-day supply will be eligible for Reimbursement from a retail pharmacy. - 2) 35 to 102-day supplies are eligible for Reimbursement from a retail pharmacy; however, multiple retail copays will apply. - 3) Up to a 90 day supply may be obtained from Anthem's Home Delivery Pharmacy Services. - 4) Only in documented cases of extended foreign travel will a supply of more than 90 days be prior authorized. - 5) Replacement drugs for supplies lost, stolen, damaged, destroyed, etc. are not eligible for Reimbursement. - 6) Benefits for any refill of a prescription drug will not be provided until the amount of time has elapsed from the previous dispensing of the prescription drug which would result in at least 75% of the drug being used if taken consistently with the prescribing Provider's directions. - 7) Certain drugs may not be available through Anthem's Home Delivery Pharmacy Service due to distribution restrictions imposed by the drug manufacturer or the FDA.
-However, these drugs are available through the network retail pharmacies at their appropriate retail Copayment level. - 8) Pharmacy claim Reimbursement requests must be received within 12 months after the end of the calendar year in which the services were received. - 9) A prescription is needed for the purchase of diabetic supplies.
+- 1) Up to a 34-day supply will be eligible for Reimbursement from a retail pharmacy. - 2) 35 to 102-day supplies are eligible for Reimbursement from a retail pharmacy; however, multiple retail copays will apply. - 3) Up to a 90 day supply may be obtained from CarelonRx Home Delivery Pharmacy Services. - 4) Only in documented cases of extended foreign travel will a supply of more than 90 days be prior authorized.

-- 10) Wellness immunizations may be received at a participating Outpatient pharmacy.
+- 5) Replacement drugs for supplies lost, stolen, damaged, destroyed, etc. are not eligible for Reimbursement. - 6) Benefits for any refill of a prescription drug will not be provided until the amount of time has elapsed from the previous dispensing of the prescription drug which would result in at least 75% of the drug being used if taken consistently with the prescribing Provider's directions. - 7) Certain drugs may not be available through CarelonRx Home Delivery Pharmacy Service due to distribution restrictions imposed by the drug manufacturer or the FDA.
+However, these drugs are available through the network retail pharmacies at their appropriate retail Copayment level. - 8) Pharmacy claim Reimbursement requests must be received within 12 months after the end of the calendar year in which the services were received. - 9) Limit of \$50 placed on member cost sharing for up to a 34-day supply, or \$150 for 90-day supply for covered insulin prescription drugs to treat diabetes.
+The limitation is for in-network pharmacy coverage only. - 10) A prescription is needed for the purchase of diabetic supplies. - 11) Benefits for Continuous Glucose Monitors (CGM) through a network retail pharmacy require a prescription and will apply to the standard benefit Copayment based on tier. - 12) Wellness immunizations may be received at a participating Outpatient pharmacy.
 You will receive the same benefit as when you receive an immunization from your Provider's office.
-See the Wellness and Preventive Care Services section for more information on covered wellness and preventive immunizations. - 11) Your Health Plan may initiate programs to encourage covered members to utilize more costeffective or clinically-effective drugs, including, but not limited to, generic drugs, home delivery drugs, or preferred products.
-Such programs may involve reducing or waiving Copayments or Coinsurance for certain drugs or preferred products for a limited period of time. - 12) Compound drugs are only covered when the primary ingredient, by cost, is FDA approved and not otherwise excluded by Your Health Plan.
+See the Wellness and Preventive Care Services section for more information on covered wellness and preventive immunizations. - 13) Your Health Plan may initiate programs to encourage covered members to utilize more costeffective or clinically-effective drugs, including, but not limited to, generic drugs, home delivery drugs, or preferred products.
+Such programs may involve reducing or waiving Copayments or Coinsurance for certain drugs or preferred products for a limited period of time. - 14) Compound drugs are only covered when the primary ingredient, by cost, is FDA approved and not otherwise excluded by Your Health Plan.